Vernier

 Session Format

-Sessions are 60 minutes, 1-on-1 with Randy, via video call or phone.
+Sessions are 60 minutes, 1-on-1 with your partner, via video call or phone.
 They're working sessions — not status updates.
 Something specific gets worked on, decided, or built in every session.

 Scheduling

 Sessions are scheduled bi-weekly on a standing schedule agreed at the start of the engagement.
-To reschedule, contact Randy directly at (855) 562-8428 or [email protected] at least 48 hours in advance.
+To reschedule, contact your partner directly at (855) 562-8428 or at least 48 hours in advance.
 Sessions cancelled with less than 24 hours notice count as completed sessions unless it's a documented emergency.

 Preparation

-Before each session, review the prep notes Randy has attached to that session in your portal.
+Before each session, review the prep notes your partner has attached to that session in your portal.
 These tell you what to bring, what to have reviewed, or what decision you should be ready to make.
 Coming prepared is the single biggest factor in session productivity.

 Session Notes